junjizhi/emacstil.com/_posts/2021-10-06-setting-up-elfeed-for-rss-feeds.md

 One quirk I learned is that, elfeed don't really delete your feed.
 If you don't want to see them as again, just mark the feed as read, and refresh.

 Happy reading!

+__Updates on 2022-03-05__:

+Not all sites support RSS feeds.
+If you use Firefox and Pocket, you can [set up pocket-reader.el](https://emacstil.com/til/2022/02/06/pocket-reader-on-emacs/) to read your bookmarked articles.
+It also supports adding Elfeed article to Pocket.
+This kind of Read-it-Later workflow works well for me.